RISC-KC/basic_rv32s/guidelines/development_log.md

 Because it’s a cache miss, WB must take precedence over Atomic so that WB occurs.

-Ah… I need to write more… time out… this is it for evening study today.
+Ah...
+I need to write more... time out... this is it for evening study today.

 ### [2025.04.24.]